Breast Cancer

 Overview:

-The introduction of mammograms as a modern method of diagnosis only began in the 1960s and it wasn’t until 1976 that the American Cancer Society officially recommended its use.
-Today imaging is a cornerstone of breast cancer screening and making an early diagnosis plays a crucial role in reducing invasive disease.
-In fact, twenty percent of breast cancer diagnosed in the United States is noninvasive cancer confined to the breast ducts, called ductal carcinoma in situ (DCIS). which commonly presents without a palpable mass.
-Ninety percent of these early cancers are found on a screening mammogram.
-The recommendation for screening currently recommends mammography i for all women after the age of 40.
-Statistics indicate finding these lesions early, can prevent a significant percentage from progressing to invasive disease.
+The introduction of mammograms as a modern method of diagnosis only began in the 1960s, and it wasn’t until 1976 that the American Cancer Society officially recommended its use.
+Today, imaging is a cornerstone of breast cancer screening, and making an early diagnosis plays a crucial role in reducing invasive disease.
+In fact, twenty percent of breast cancer diagnosed in the United States is noninvasive cancer confined to the breast ducts, called ductal carcinoma in situ (DCIS) which commonly presents without a palpable mass.
+Eighty to 85% percent of these early cancers are found on a screening mammogram.
+Lobular breast cancer in situ is considered noninvasive and often found when biopsying for another reason, a lump or abnormal mammogram.
+However, it does increase the risk for invasive cancer.

 Procedure: